Edited once again on 8/4/2017 - Had my dates all wrong. *sigh* It was hard to write that day.

-What do you do when the little guy that has kept you company 24/7 for nearly 12 years (and ended up pretty much being your therapy dog) - is no longer with you?
+What do you do when the little guy that has kept you company 24/7 for 12 years (and ended up pretty much being your therapy dog) - is no longer with you?
 He took on that job so willingly too.
 In these later years I was his therapy person.
 It was only fair...

 The night before he died, he got to enjoy one of his most favorite foods - take-out pizza! (well, only tiny, tiny bits of the crust bottom), He always got so excited seeing that box come in the door.
 And, he so loved Easter this year; very much enjoying tiny bits of the ham I prepared.

 He and I had our last cuddle and pet session on my lap that same night.
 We think he had a heart attack while he was sleeping.
 I left him sleeping as you see him below in the pic....
 I was out of the room at the time it happened - maybe Chico planned it that way.
-He had been living for several years with an enlarged heart; among other things, and I had been faithfully giving him 2 different medications 3 times a day for 2-1/2 years - getting back the two years he wasn't with me after his birth.
+He had been living for several years with an enlarged heart; among other things, and I had been faithfully giving him 2 different medications 3 times a day for 2-1/2 years - almost getting back the three years he wasn't with me after his birth.

 I had been uploading a Walmart grocery receipt to a couple of apps on my phone only a couple or so hours earlier and just decided to snap a pic of him - always knowing he wouldn't be around for much longer....I just didn't know that today, only a few hours later, would be THE day he would be gone...

 He was a happy boy right up until the end despite his medical problems.
 I did so much editing of this blog post 'cause I wanted to get it just right.
-He was the bestest dog ever...I will miss him so terribly much!
+He was the bestest dog ever...I will miss him SOOOOO terribly much!

 Hubby says he's like a little Energizer bunny...Vet still continues to be amazed...His coughing unfortunately has increased though...I'm really sad and worried about that, but he's still enjoying life.